-In this article we would like to give some important and interesting tips on how to build a WordPress website safely and how to put as many obstacles in the way of potential hackers as possible.
-10 tips on how to maximize security, which also apply to our customer websites.
+In this article, we would like to give some important and interesting tips on how to build a WordPress website safely and how to put as many obstacles in the way of potential hackers as possible.
+10 tips on how to maximize security, which also applies to our customer websites.

 1. Use strong passwords

 Directly at the beginning of the installation, you are asked to enter the database access data.
 Again, there are no passwords that are too strong.
 This also applies to any user accounts that are subsequently created.
 If you allow users to register later, plugins that only allow strong passwords (e.g. DF5kysdZS66) are advisable.